Hayreddin Barbarossa: Legacy

 O blessed ships, from what seas are ye come?

 Barbaros Boulevard starts from his mausoleum on the Bosphorus and runs up to the Levent and Maslak business districts and beyond.
-The port of Üsküdar and Eminönü (before 10 January 2009, Kadıköy) in Beşiktaş is named after him.

 In the centuries following his death, no fleet would clear the Serai Point without firing a salute at his mausoleum.
 This practice disappeared during the Tanzimat period and was revived by the Turkish navy in 2019.

 Several warships of the Turkish Navy and passenger ships have been named after him.

 Outside Turkey, or the wider Islamic world, the prolific British historian of naval military history, Edward Keble Chatterton, considered him "the greatest pirate that has ever lived, and one of the cleverest tacticians and strategists the Mediterranean ever bore on its waters"; noting that "his death was received by Christian Europe with a sigh of the greatest relief."

+The Barbaros Hayrettin Pasha Mosque complex built in the Levent neighborhood of Istanbul was named after him.

 Cultural depictions

 Hayreddin Barbarossa has been the subject of many Turkish films.

-It should also be noted that name of Hector Barbossa, a fictional character in the Pirates of the Caribbean film series, is a derivative of Hayreddin Barbarossa's.

 In the 2021 Turkish TV series Barbaros: Sword of the Mediterranean, Hayreddin Barbarossa is portrayed by actor Ulas Tuna Astepe.
 In the 2022 Turkish TV series Barbaros Hayreddin: Sultan's Edict, Hayreddin Barbarossa is portrayed by actor Tolgahan Sayışman.

+It should also be noted that the name of Hector Barbossa (Barbosa is also a Galician-Portuguese surname), a fictional character in the Pirates of the Caribbean film series, is a derivative of Hayreddin Barbarossa's.